 Supported SQL Subset.
 In this first work on this problem, for tractability sake, we restrict ourselves to only a subset of regular SQL Data Manipulation Language (DML) that is meaningful and practically useful for spoken data retrieval and analysis.
 Our currently supported subset includes most Select-Project-Join-Aggregation (SPJA) queries along with LIMIT and ORDER BY, without any limits on the number of joins or aggregates, as well as on predicates.
 We do not currently support nested queries or queries belonging to Data Definition Language (DDL).
-We use the production rules of SELECT statements of standard SQL in BNF (Backus-Naur Form) [4].
-We provide the grammar in Appendix.
-We find that our subset already allows many structurally sophisticated retrieval and analysis queries that may arise in speech-driven environments; we provide many examples in the appendix.
+We use the production rules of SELECT statements of standard SQL in BNF (Backus-Naur Form) [8].

+Due to space constraints, we provide the grammar in our technical report [9].
+We find that our subset already allows many structurally sophisticated retrieval and analysis queries that may arise in speech-driven environments.
 That said, we do plan to systematically expand our subset to offer more SQL functionalities in future work.
 In contrast, note that some NLIs impose much more stringent structural restrictions.
-For instance, the state-of-the-art reinforcement learning-based NLI Seq2SQL [39] allows queries over only one table and with only one aggregate.
+For instance, the state-of-the-art reinforcement learning-based NLI Seq2SQL [10] allows queries over only one table and with only one aggregate.